TomTom-42/ipset-blacklist/README.md

 ## What's new

+- 2025-04-27: Added support for IPv6 addresses range (forked from [@trick77](https://github.com/trick77))
-- 10/17/2018: Added support for CIDR aggregation if iprange command is available
+- 2018-10-17: Added support for CIDR aggregation if iprange command is available
-- 10/17/2018: Merged Shellcheck PR from [@extremeshok](https://github.com/extremeshok)
+- 2018-10-17: Merged Shellcheck PR from [@extremeshok](https://github.com/extremeshok)
-- 05/10/2018: Added regex filter improvements from [@sbujam](https://github.com/sbujam)
+- 2018-05-10: Added regex filter improvements from [@sbujam](https://github.com/sbujam)
-- 08/15/2017: Filtering default gateway and multicast ranges
+- 2017-08-15: Filtering default gateway and multicast ranges
-- 01/20/2017: Ignoring "Service unavailable" HTTP status code, removed IGNORE_CURL_ERRORS
+- 2017-01-20: Ignoring "Service unavailable" HTTP status code, removed IGNORE_CURL_ERRORS
-- 11/04/2016: Documentation added to show how to prevent fail2ban from inserting its rules above the ipset-blacklist when restarting the fail2ban service
+- 2016-11-04: Documentation added to show how to prevent fail2ban from inserting its rules above the ipset-blacklist when restarting the fail2ban service
-- 11/11/2015: Merged all suggestions from [@drzraf](https://github.com/drzraf)
+- 2015-11-11: Merged all suggestions from [@drzraf](https://github.com/drzraf)
-- 10/24/2015: Outsourced the entire configuration in it's own configuration file.
+- 2015-10-24: Outsourced the entire configuration in it's own configuration file.
 Makes updating the shell script way easier!
-- 10/22/2015: Changed the documentation, the script should be put in /usr/local/sbin not /usr/local/bin
+- 2015-10-22: Changed the documentation, the script should be put in /usr/local/sbin not /usr/local/bin

 ## Quick start for Debian/Ubuntu based installations

-1. `wget -O /usr/local/sbin/update-blacklist.sh https://raw.githubusercontent.com/trick77/ipset-blacklist/master/update-blacklist.sh`
+1. `wget -O /usr/local/sbin/update-blacklist.sh https://raw.githubusercontent.com/TomTom-42/ipset-blacklist/master/update-blacklist.sh`
 2. `chmod +x /usr/local/sbin/update-blacklist.sh`
-3. `mkdir -p /etc/ipset-blacklist ; wget -O /etc/ipset-blacklist/ipset-blacklist.conf https://raw.githubusercontent.com/trick77/ipset-blacklist/master/ipset-blacklist.conf`
+3. `mkdir -p /etc/ipset-blacklist ; wget -O /etc/ipset-blacklist/ipset-blacklist.conf https://raw.githubusercontent.com/TomTom-42/ipset-blacklist/master/ipset-blacklist.conf`
 4. Modify `ipset-blacklist.conf` according to your needs.
 Per default, the blacklisted IP addresses will be saved to `/etc/ipset-blacklist/ip-blacklist.restore`
 5. `apt-get install ipset`
 6. Create the ipset blacklist and insert it into your iptables input filter (see below).
 After proper testing, make sure to persist it in your firewall script or similar or the rules will be lost after the next reboot.